Pre-Production Overview

 Script Breakdown/Shooting Schedule

-Breaking down your script, creating strip boards, storyboards, a production schedule and shooting schedule are recommended elements of a successful project and should be addressed during pre- production.
-By addressing all or most of these procedures, students can think ahead and visualize their production.
+Breaking down your script, creating stripboards, storyboards, a production/shooting schedule are recommended elements of a successful project and should be addressed during pre-production.
+By addressing all or most of these procedures, you can think ahead and visualize your production.

 Find Your Crew

 Crewing up is a vital part of pre-production.
 Many student productions are understaffed or do not have the right dedicated person for a position.
-Having a producer / production manager for your project is crucial for its success.
-Dividing the workload and freeing up the time to be as creative as possible will only lead to a better project.
+Having a producer/production manager for your project is extremely helpful as it allows you to divide the workload, freeing up the time and energy for you to make creative decisions.

-It is also important to remember that as much as you will need crew members to help on your projects, so will your fellow CalArts students — volunteer your time and services on other CalArts productions.
+It is also important to remember that as much as you will need crew members to help on your projects, so will your fellow CalArts students — volunteer your time and services on other CalArts productions, it’s a great way to learn!

 Crew Breakdown